maxhoffmann/immo24-notifier/README.md

 # Immo24 Notifier

-This is a browser extension for Chromium based browsers (Vivaldi, Arc, Chrome…) to get notified, when new listings on [immobilienscout24.de](https://www.immobilienscout24.de) were posted.
+This is a browser extension for Chromium based browsers (Vivaldi, Arc, Edge, Chrome…) to get notified, when new listings on [immobilienscout24.de](https://www.immobilienscout24.de) were posted.

 ## Features